forcedotcom/SalesforceMobileSDK-iOS/readme.md

 xcode-select: Error: No Xcode folder is set.
 Run xcode-select -switch <xcode_folder_path> to set the path to the Xcode folder.
 ```

-If you run `xcode-select -switch /Applications/Xcode.app` at the command line, you should be able to run the install script without issues.
+If you run `sudo xcode-select -switch /Applications/Xcode.app` at the command line, you should be able to run the install script without issues.
 This assumes you installed Xcode in the Applications folder.

 **Note:** When using the app templates to create your application, **make sure the "Use Automatic Reference Counting checkbox is NOT selected.**